Follow the steps

 - asking MPI about having a biosecurity assessment of the nursery stock.
 Email your request to email@example.com

 If the PBI lists your plant species as 'entry prohibited', you can't import it.

-If column 3 says 'not listed', check to see if it is listed by another name.
+If the search results show 'not listed', check to see if it is listed by another name.